 How to Register for the PSAT If You're Homeschooled

-If you’re homeschooled, you can still register for the PSAT — you just need to find a school that administers it.
+If you're homeschooled, you can still register for the PSAT—you just need to find a school that administers it to outside students.
 Here are the steps to follow:

-2. Request a copy of the Official Student Guide from your school.
 This free guide will tell you everything you need to know about the PSAT and even comes with a full-length practice test.
-You can also download the 2016 guide from the College Board website.
+You can also download the PSAT guide from the College Board website.

-You don’t need to be a current resident of the U.S. or even a U.S. citizen to take the PSAT.
-Unfortunately, non-U.S. citizens and non-permanent residents are ineligible for National Merit scholarships, so there's not much of an incentive for international students to take the exam outside the U.S.
+You don't need to be a current resident of the US or a US citizen to take the PSAT.
+However, non-US citizens and non-permanent residents are not eligible for National Merit scholarships, so there's not much incentive for international students to take the exam outside the US.

-1. Get in touch with a local school that offers the PSAT.
-If you’re not sure which schools are offering the PSAT, use the College Board’s school search tool to look for schools.
-Make sure you start early — reach out to schools in your area at least four months before the primary PSAT test date.
+If you're not sure which schools are offering the PSAT, use the College Board's school search tool to look for schools.
+Make sure you start this process early—you should ideally reach out to schools in your area at least four months before the primary PSAT test date.

-3. Request a copy of the Official Student Guide from your school.
-Your school should give you a copy of this guide once you’ve registered for the PSAT.
-This free guide contains a full-length practice test in addition to tons of information on what the PSAT is and what kinds of skills it tests.
-For additional practice, download the 2016 guide.
+Your school should give you a copy of this guide once you've registered for the PSAT.
+This free test guide contains a full-length practice PSAT in addition to tons of information on what the PSAT is and what kinds of skills it tests.
+Alternatively, you can download it from the College Board website.

 How to Request PSAT Accommodations for a Disability

-Students with documented disabilities may request special accommodations for the PSAT.
-Examples of such accommodations include braille booklets, large-type test booklets, additional time, and extended breaks.
+Students who have documented disabilities may request special accommodations for the PSAT.
+Examples of accommodations include braille booklets, large-type test booklets, additional time, and extended breaks.

-If you are given any accommodations for your disability without prior approval from the College Board, your PSAT scores will be canceled.
-So don’t dawdle — talk to your counselor as early as possible to secure the accommodations you'll need for test day!
+If you're given any accommodations for your disability without having received prior approval from the College Board, your PSAT scores will be canceled.
+So don't dawdle—talk to your counselor as early as possible to secure the accommodations you need for test day!

 5 Tips for Ensuring a Smooth PSAT Registration Process